 • Printing credits can be bought at the Vermilion bookstore to print via Lakeland computers.

-• You can bring your own printer, paper, ink and laptop to minimize the costs.
+• You can bring your own printer, paper, and ink to minimize the costs.
 This option is strongly recommended for 2nd year students.

 For biosecurity concerns, any clothing worn during labs must be designated for Lakeland College labs only.

-Coveralls–You will require at least two pair of coveralls.
-We recommend bringing two as they must be clean when worn to lab.
+• You will require at least two pair of coveralls.

 Scrubs

-• Most labs require a scrub top or scrub jacket worn with regular pants.
+• All labs require a scrub top or scrub jacket worn with scrub pants.

 • A surgery scrub set (both top and bottoms), along with a scrub jacket is required for surgery labs.